The-AI-Alliance/.github/profile/open-models-and-data.md

-# Open Models and Data
+# Open Models and Data Initiative Projects

+> Collaborate, experiment, and build data sets and models essential for building agent-based AI applications.

+The **Open Models and Data Initiative** addresses key needs for customized, domain-specific data sets and models.

 ## Projects for Open Trusted Data and Tooling